-Yes, there are plenty of tips on budgeting, including free budget templates.
-But you’ll also find advice on everything personal finance from saving for emergencies to investing in mobile homes.
+There are plenty of tips on budgeting, including free budget templates.
+You’ll also find advice on everything personal finance from saving for emergencies to investing in mobile homes.
 J. Money also shares updates on his net worth and lets readers share their stories, such as this post from Alaya about her journey tracking her net worth.

 Follow on Twitter @BudgetsAreSexy